Skip to main content

 Once tested, deploy your workflow by:

-• Setting up triggers (webhooks, schedules, forms)
+• Setting up triggers (webhooks, API calls)

 • Configuring execution settings